You’ve signed your contract, made your selections, and ready to begin work on your remodel. Right?

 If you have a house cleaner, gardener, dog walker, etc. please let us know at this meeting!
 It’s important to fill us in on when they are at your house so we can expect them.
 Also, food for thought, if I was having a major project done on my home, I would suspend a house cleaner until after the project.
 But you do you!

-If you have pets and you are planning on keeping them on-site during construction, please have a plan to confine them and keep them out of the construction areas.
+If you have pets and are keeping them on-site during construction, please have a plan to confine them and keep them out of the construction areas.
 We love pets (a lot!), but we know our time is better spent getting your house back to “normal” versus moving pets from room to room.
 We do suggest your pets have a meet and greet with the crew so they can become familiar with them, we find it helps their stress level throughout the project.
 Remodeling affects everyone in your home, even the animals!

 If you haven’t told your immediate neighbors that you are starting a remodel, this is a great day to do it!
 Your neighbors will likely be impacted by parking and noise, so it’s kind to let them know ahead of time.
 If any of your neighbors are sensitive about parking spots or noise, please let your contractor know so we can be as courteous as possible.